-For this reason many have maintained that this was a genuine letter by an actual Christian leader named Jude.
-But then if this is not the "brother of James" who was the brother of the Lord, we are including too many coincidences.
+So whether a forgery or not, we can suppose it was the Judas, brother of Jesus mentioned in Mark 6:3 intended.
+If this is not the "brother of James" who was the brother of the Lord, we are including too many coincidences.
 As Kümmel says,

 Obviously, the Epistle of Jude pretends to be written by this brother of Jesus.
 For the supposition that the author was an otherwise unknown Jude who had a brother James (Appel, Henshaw) is extremely improbable in view of the linguistic accord between Jude 1 and Jas.
 1:1.
 And the equating of the author of Jude with Bishop Jude named in the old Jerusalem list of bishops (H. Grotius, Streeter; similarly A. Adam, ZKG, 4, Folge 6, 1957, 46, and G. Klein, Die Zwölf Apostel, FRLANT, N.F.
 59, 1961, 100) runs aground on the fact that we know nothing as to whether this bishop had a brother named James.